skildops/aws-iam-key-rotator/terraform/README.md

 - CloudWatch Event
 - Lambda

-**Note:** You need to implement [remote backend](https://www.terraform.io/docs/language/settings/backends/index.html) by yourself and is recommended.
+**Note:** You need to implement [remote backend](https://www.terraform.io/docs/language/settings/backends/index.html) by yourself and is recommended for state management.

-# Usage Instructions

 ## Requirements